Links on Android Authority may earn us a commission. Learn more.

 Motorola put together a fine display for the Edge, I just wish it could get a little brighter.

 What is battery life like?

-Motorola boosted the battery capacity from 4,500mAh in last year’s phone to 5,000mAh in this year’s.
+Motorola boosted the battery capacity from 4,500mAh in the 2020 phone to 5,000mAh in the 2021 model.
 That’s a nice upgrade, though it is partially offset by the jump in the display’s refresh rate.

 Plugging in for just 10 minutes will net you nine hours of up time.

 Need to recharge?
 The Motorola Edge supports 30W wired “TurboPower” charging via the included plug.
 It’s not the fastest charging phone in this price category but it still beats some phones (ahem, iPhone 13).
 Getting the 5,000mAh battery from dead to 100% took about 75 minutes, but plugging in for just 10 minutes will net you nine hours of uptime.

 The phone doesn’t support wireless charging.
 This feature is increasingly common in this price range, though it’s more a more acceptable absence for the cheaper Verizon model.
 Nevertheless, Apple and Samsung have added it to their ~$700 phones, so it’s a shame Motorola left wireless charging off the Edge’s feature list.

 Motorola upgraded the Edge’s processor from a Qualcomm Snapdragon 765G in the vanilla 2020 model to a Snapdragon 778G in the 2021 phone.
 Motorola makes an 8GB model of the Edge (2021) available, but our review unit was limited to 6GB of RAM.